EyepaxPrasanna/ActivityLog/readme.md

 </tbody>
 </table>

-Add this in the top of the file, where you use activityLog.
+Add this in the top of the file, where you use ActivityLog.

 <b>use Eyepax\ActivityLog\ActivityLog;</b>